An Empirical Study of Topic Transition in Dialogue: Modelling Topic Transition

 \subsection{Results and Error Analysis}

-Results in Table 2 show that chunk where topic transitions occur can be differentiated from chunks where topics are continued.
+Results in Table 2 show that turns where topic transitions occur can be differentiated from chunks where topics are continued.
 Evaluation is performed on two test sets.
 An in-domain $id$ test set which is a subset of annotated switchboard corpus (described in section 4.2) and an out-of-domain($ood$) test set. out-of-domain ($ood$).

 It is observe from the study that TextTiling \citep{hearst1997texttiling} is more suitable for expository text since it works with Lexical Cohesion and requires input text to be in paragraphs, which is a property of expository text and not necessarily of a text conversation.
-Previous studies \citet{9106639,konigari2021topic} have also demonstrated that TextTiling \citep{hearst1997texttiling} is more suitable for text with clearly defined topics.
-In terms of precision, Naive Bayes performs better than other algorithms for $id$ dataset with a precision of $0.83$.
-In terms of recall and f1 score, XLNet-base performs better than other algorithms with recall of $0.32$ and f1 score of $0.38$.
-The recall scores from all algorithms are low.
-F1 scores are low because the recall score from models are subpar.
-In future works, advanced techniques will be employed to enhance these scores and improve overall model performance.
+Previous studies \citet{konigari2021topic} have also demonstrated that TextTiling \citep{hearst1997texttiling} is more suitable for text with clearly defined topics.
+In terms of precision, LightGBM performs better than other algorithms for $id$ dataset with a precision of $0.91$.
+In terms of recall and f1 score, XLNet-base performs better than other algorithms for $id$ test set.

 We further evaluate the performance of XLNet (fine-tuned on annotated switchboard corpus) on an out-of-domain ($ood$) test set.
-The test set selected for $ood$ evaluation is Topical-Chat \citep{Gopalakrishnan2019} as it is also a knowledge-grounded dataset. $10$ conversations from Topical-Chat \citep{Gopalakrishnan2019} are annotated following the annotation guidelines mentined in section 4.2.
+The test set selected for $ood$ evaluation is Topical-Chat \citep{Gopalakrishnan2019} as it is also a knowledge-grounded dataset. $10$ conversations from Topical-Chat \citep{Gopalakrishnan2019} are annotated following the annotation guidelines mentioned in section 4.2.
 Statistic on the $ood$ can be observed in Table 3.
 Results of evaluation on Topical-chat can be seen in Table 2 with suffix $ood$.
-It is observed that XLNet-base predicted topic transitions with a precision of $0.82$ on $ood$ test set.
-TextTiling detects topic transitions with a precision of $0.48$ on $ood$ test set.
+It is observed that XLNet-base predicted topic transitions with a precision of $0.78$ on $ood$ test set.
+TextTiling detects topic transitions with a precision of $0.57$ on $ood$ test set.
+XLNet performs better overall for $ood$ test set.

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}